top of page

 How much does a transformation project cost?
 Costs vary significantly based on collection size, feature complexity, and institutional requirements.
 A focused transformation of a moderately complex DH site typically requires 4-8 weeks of development effort.
 We recommend a scoping engagement to assess your specific situation before committing to estimates.

-Can we do this work in-house?
+Can you do this work in-house?
 Possibly, if your team has experience with IIIF, the target platform (Spotlight, Blacklight, etc.), and complex data transformation.
 The challenge is usually the reverse-engineering of legacy systems—it requires both technical skill and experience recognizing patterns in undocumented code.

 What happens to our existing URLs?
 URL preservation and redirect strategies are part of transformation planning.
 Scholarly citations to your current site shouldn't break.
 This requires coordination between the transformation work and your infrastructure team.